 There are no rules which state which design patterns I am or am not allowed to use, or how I am supposed to implement them.
 I will use or not use whatever patterns I see fit, and implement them in whatever way I see fit in order to get the job done as quickly and efficiently as possible.
 I am driven by results, not rules, so I will always ignore rules which prevent me from producing the best results.

 Who says?
 If it is so wrong then why does Martin Fowler have a design pattern for it?
-If you bothered to understand how databases work you would realise that they work in data sets, not individual columns, so I pass sets of data from one object to another in the form of standard PHP arrays.
+If you bothered to understand how databases work you would realise that they work in data sets, not individual columns, so I pass sets of data from one method to another in the form of a standard PHP array.
 This is, after all, how the $_GET or $_POST data from an HTML form is first presented to the PHP script.
 An array can contain any number of columns from any number of rows, and I see no reason to make my life more difficult than it need be by forcing each row to be in a separate object.
 This would make those screen which show multiple rows more difficult to code, and as a follower of the KISS principle I prefer to avoid unnecessary complications.

 An SQL SELECT query can return any number of columns from any number of rows, and with JOIN clauses can include columns from any number of other tables.
 By limiting an object to containing a single row from the database and a fixed set of column names I would be preventing the use of this powerful query, and as an experienced database programmer I see no reason to do so, especially when it is just to obey an artificial rule which was invented by someone who doesn't understand how databases work.